Read Time - 6 Minutes

 Build it, optimise it and they will buy

 Years ago, at the start of the mobile revolution, no one thought consumers would be at all interested in making large purchases on a ‘tiny device’.
-When Marks and Spencer launched their first mobile website in 2010, the press and the company themselves)were deeply impressed when someone bought a sofa using their iPhone.
+When Marks and Spencer launched their first mobile website in 2010, the press and the company themselves) were deeply impressed when someone bought a sofa using their iPhone.
 But the presence of the mobile didn’t create the demand for a mobile purchase of the product, it was just suddenly possible to do so quickly and easily - so customer’s did.

 Opportunities missed through poor quality mobile experiences

 There is opportunity for growth through mobile research and purchase in nearly every sector, it’s just the customer experience on the device has to give them confidence, match their expectations and actually work (in spite of their potential complexity).
-This article about the mobile and the travel industry makes this point really well.

 And in this competitive environment, if you’re not making the effort and optimising your experiences someone else will: